GITHUB Quick Howto¶

-However, depending on the contribution you want to give, you may need to install some of the software used by the Open Data Hub, so make sure that you read the Guidelines for Developers to understand if you need to install some more software.
+However, depending on the contribution you want to give, you may need to install some of the software used by the Open Data Hub, so make sure that you read the Developer’s Flight Rules to understand if you need to install some more software.

 You also need an account on Github to be able to fork projects and contribute to the Open Data Hub project.